Protection of Children Act 1978: Defences

 There are a small number of defences against charges under the Protection of Children Act.
 Below is a list of defences set by the statutes, precedents and case law.

 Marriage and enduring relationships

+On May 1, 2004, when section 45 of the Sexual Offences Act 2003 came into force, raising the general minimum age to appear in sexual images, in England and Wales, from 16 to 18, under the Protection of Children Act 1978, exceptions were provided for in law for contexts in which images of 16 and 17-years-olds were to remain lawful, these being under the following contexts:

-In cases where a defendant has taken or made a photographic image of a child over the age of 18 (this age was 16 prior to the 2003 amendments), the defendant is not guilty if, at the time when they obtained the photograph, they and the child:
+In cases where a defendant has taken or made a photographic image of a child over the age of 16, the defendant is not guilty if, at the time when they obtained the photograph, they and the child: